monkphin/nlaw/README.md

 </details>

 ## User Testing.
-Since the site is designed with ASM users in mind, I reached out to several friends who I know are diagnosed with ASM who provided feedback and suggestions.
+Since the site is designed with ASD users in mind, I reached out to several friends who I know are diagnosed with ASD who provided feedback and suggestions.
 Comments included that the colour choice was calming and easy on the eye and that the site was easy to use, read and navigate with minimal issues.

 ## Performance